sigasi/sigasi_insights/tech/generating-sigasi-project-vivado-project.md

 ```
 ~/git/SigasiProjectCreator/src/convertCsvFileToTree.py project_1 vivado_files.csv
 ```
-This scripts generates the `.project` and `.library_mapping.xml` files that define the Sigasi project.
+This script generates the `.project` and `.library_mapping.xml` files that define the Sigasi project.

 # Notes